keymetrics/doc-pm2/en/runtime/guide/ecosystem-file.md

 pm2 start /path/to/ecosystem.config.js
 ```

+> Note: You can change the name of the exosystem.config.js file, however, it must always end with `.config.js`, ie: `pm2.development.config.js` or `pm2.production.config.js`

 ### Only use a specific app

 Use your ecosystem file only on a specific application with the option `--only <app_name>`: